Mazamazine/pathological/ReadMe.txt

 # IN PROGRESS
-- A python3 version already is available in Debian so this is a waste of my time, but the level editor is nice and should be added to Debian somehow...
+- A python3 version already is available in Debian so this is me playing around and trying things out.
+The level editor is nice and should be added to Debian somehow...

 # CHANGES
 - Adds ability to play different levelsets to original game